Formal degree of principal series of quasi-split groups: Types for principal series

-Since $f$ is concave, we can consider the compact subgroup $J_f$ associated to $f$.
-This is our candidate for a type for $[T,\chi]_G.$ In order to prove that this is a type, we will use some results from \cite{Blondel1,Blondel2}.
+The compact subgroup $J_f$ is our candidate for a type for $[T,\chi]_G.$ In order to prove that this is a type, we will use some results from \cite{Blondel1,Blondel2}.
 We start by recalling the following characterization of a cover of a type from \cite{Blondel2}.
-Let $T^0$ be the maximal compact subgroup of $T$ and let $J\subset G$ be a compact open subgroup with an irreducible smooth representation $\chi_0$.
+Let $J\subset G$ be a compact open subgroup with an irreducible smooth representation $\chi_0$.
 Write $B=TU^+$ and let $J^+=J\cap U^+$ and $J^-=J\cap U^-$ where $U^-$ is the unipotent subgroup of the opposite Borel $B^-.$

 \begin{proposition}\cite[Corollaire, page 255]{Blondel2} The pair $(J,\chi_0)$ is a type for $[T,\chi]_G$ if: \begin{enumerate} \item $J\cap T=T^0$ and $J=J^+T^0J^-$; \item The restriction of $\chi_0$ to $J^\pm$ is trivial, and $\chi_0|_{T^0}=\chi.$ \item For every irreducible smooth representation $(\pi,V)$ of $G$, the Jacquet restriction is injective. \end{enumerate}